stephengeller/CV/README.md

 ##### Other ways where I showed this skill:
   - When working at Healthcare At Home, I was promoted to supervisor by my manager, becoming responsible for managing communication between over 80 staff members
   - As production manager of Ben Price's play 'Damage' in 2015, I managed the assembly of music, lighting, props, set and risk assessments through communicating with my production team.
 The show ran for a week at the [Drama Studio](https://www.sheffield.ac.uk/cics/performance-venues/whats-on), and won both best sound and best show at the end of year SuTCo awards.
-  - My job at the Sheffield University Student's Union comprised of communicating with student enquiries, responding to questions sent to the main SU email, and helping student societies arrange events and bookings.

 #### Decisive and confident